 Editor's note: Check out the Rotoworld Fantasy Football Kickoff show from 3:00 to 3:30 ET, streaming live here.

-The Week 7 matchup between the Chicago Bears and the Green Bay Packers features two struggling division rivals looking to get back on track.
+The Week 5 matchup between the Arizona Cardinals and the San Francisco 49ers features two teams that are struggling.
 We've got the fantasy projections courtesy of numberFire.

 Quarterback Carson Palmer is unlikely to start Thursday night’s game against the 49ers after he suffered a concussion in Arizona’s Week 4 loss to the Los Angeles Rams.
 If backup Drew Stanton starts the game, it likely means a busy evening for wide receiver Larry Fitzgerald.
 Fitzgerald has put together a fantastic season so far.
 Even though he’s been held out of the end zone the last two weeks, Stanton should look to his slot receiver a lot in order to move the chains on Thursday.
 Fitzgerald has 25 catches for 280 yards and three touchdowns on the season.
 Those numbers should continue to get better against a 49ers defense that only ranks in the middle of the pack in defending fantasy wide receivers.

 While Fitzgerald is a fantastic example of consistency, John Brown might have more upside this week.
 After catching a grand total of two passes through the first two weeks of the season, Brown has 16 receptions for 214 yards in the last two weeks.
 He’s been targeted 27 times over that stretch.
 The Cardinals will likely opt for a more conservative passing game if Palmer can’t play, but if Brown sees double digits in targets, he could cross 100 receiving yards for the second straight week.